Relax…It’s Legal

 Newsletter

 Recently I spent an entire day and evening in my pyjamas on my bed and couch, and I wasn’t unwell.
-I listened to the radio, watched two films, read some, ate, stared out the window – that’s all.
+I listened to the radio, watched two films, read, ate, stared out the window – that’s all.
 It was a Saturday so I told myself that I was doing my take on the Jewish day of rest known as Shabbat.
 But this wasn’t enough to stop me from having moments of guilt, especially as I was also ignoring phone notifications and with the sun out after days of grey, I felt like I should at least have a walk to my local newsagent.
-In the twilight hour, finally making peace with my indulgent day indoors, I realised that to relax is just to be a human being and not a human doing.

-That Saturday I went so slowly – getting out of bed around 3pm and going back to it by 10pm – that Sunday ended by being a productive day and by Monday I was humming a line from the song Feelin’ Groovy – “Slow down you move too fast, got to make the morning last.”
-Like Simon & Garfunkel, so many great artists have told us that they feel inspired when they’re relaxed.
-Personally, I take to heart that expression about sleeping on a problem, and I also like to swim on them.
-As I breast stroke up and down the pool at my local gym, I let problems come to mind and by the time I’m at the sauna, I usually have some solutions.
-And when a problem is not immediately solved, in my most un-anxious state after swimming, I’m reminded of the aphorism – worry is a misuse of imagination.
+That Saturday I went so slowly – getting out of bed around 3pm and going back to it by 10pm – that Sunday ended by being a productive day, and by Monday I was humming a line from the song Feelin’ Groovy – “Slow down you move too fast, got to make the morning last.”
+Like Simon & Garfunkel, so many great artists have told us that their creative fire is lit when they’re relaxed.
+Maybe that’s how come people say to sleep on a problem.

-Truth is the lazy Saturday I am writing about is not my first because for a long while, like the well-known writer Kenan Malik, I’ve been convinced that preventive health measures can reduce the overwhelming need for curative ones.
-I regularly schedule quality time when I’m fairly inactive in the belief that by ‘hunkering down’ (lovely expression made famous by Jacinda Arden) I’ll avoid being under the weather.
+Relaxing or “hunkering down” (an expression I first heard from New Zealand’s Prime Minister Jacinda Arden during covid times) is what I call a preventive health measure.
 Many people need to do household errands or family obligation on at least one of their weekend days.
 That’s why I’m all for the four-day week and if I ever had a protest banner it would read: Reclaim The Weekend!

 Your Advert Here